laravel/homestead/CONTRIBUTING.md

 		cp Homestead.yaml.example Homestead.yaml
 		nano Homestead.yaml

+	For the previous nano step, you need to update the placeholders with the location of the repos on your host machine.

 	Find ``[Platform Manager Directory on Host Machine]`` and replace with ``[host-repo-parent]/platform-manager``
 	Find ``[RV Trip Wizard Directory on Host Machine]`` and replace with ``[host-repo-parent]/rvtw``
 	Find ``[Campground Reviews Directory on Host Machine]`` and replace with ``[host-repo-parent]/cgr``